 A Roscosmos Soyuz-5 rocket will launch the Soyuz-5 Flight Test mission.
-The launch date is currently targeted for March, 2026 (UTC).
+The launch date is currently targeted for April, 2026 (UTC).

 Test Flight